+adoption.
 Section 17.
 Effective Date.
-This resolution shall take effect from and after its adoption.
+This resolution shall take effect from and after its

-PASSED AND ADOPTED this day, March 1, 2012, by the following vote:
+PASSED AND ADOPTED to this day,, 2012, by the following

+vote:

 AYES:

 NOES:

 ABSTAIN:

 ABSENT:

 APPROVED:

-President of the Board of Education of the Sacramento City Unified School District
+- President of the Board of Education of the Sacramento City Unified School District

 ATTEST:

-Clerk of the Board of Education of the Sacramento City Unified School District
+Board of Education of to City Unified School District